White Christmas Workshop & Auditions

 WHITE CHRISTMAS CHARACTER BREAKDOWN

 Bob Wallace (mid 30’s to early 40’s) - A major singing star, Bob is the guiding force behind the song and dance team of Wallace and Davis.
 He wears his fame easily, but has some trouble with social and romantic interactions.
-Despite occasional gruffness, he is a deeply kind and principles man who I searching for true love.
+Despite occasional gruffness, he is a deeply kind and principled man who is searching for true love.
 Must be an excellent singer with a crooning style who moves very well.
 Tap and Jazz dancing is require.
 Baritone.

 Phil Davis (mid 30’s to early 40’s) - The fun-loving song-and-dance partner of the team Wallace and Davis.
 An irrepressible clown, operator, and incorrigible ladies’ man who is determined to see his friend happy, even if it requires scheming and outright deception.
 He has a boyish charm and suave attitude.
 Jazz, ballroom and tap-dancing required.
 Baritone-tenor.

-Betty Haynes (mid 20’s to late 30’s) - Sensible, responsible hard of the Haynes sisters act.
+Betty Haynes (mid 20’s to late 30’s) - Sensible, responsible head of the Haynes sisters act.
 Classic elegance and a bit of an old soul.
 Destined to be a star, but hesitant to take the spotlight.
 Devoted to her sister.
 Hides a yearning for true love under a protective shell.
 Female singer of quiet beauty and charm with a rich chest mix and soprano extension.
 Must move well.

 General Henry Waverly (Late 50’s to mid 60’s) - Retired Army general with a curmudgeonly military exterior, adjusting to retired life in post WWII America.
 Precise and orderly, struggling to run the Inn in Vermont.
 A man of integrity.
 Underneath a warm compassionate man in need of family and love.
 With the exception of one line, can be a non-singing role.

 Martha Watson (late 40’s to mid-60’s) - Once a Broadway star, now the General’s housekeeper.
-The true force behind running to Inn.
+The true force behind running the Inn.
 Very dry wit and frank with a wisecracking sense of humor.
 Big hearted, but unsentimental.
 Irrepressible meddler, believing she acts on everyone’s best behalf.
 Strong singer and mover, Broadway belter.

 Ralph Sheldrake (mid 30’s to early 40’s) - Jokester Army buddy of Bob and Phil’s, now a major television executive.
 Fast talking, loud, brash New York professional with good head on his shoulders.